Developmental Disability Awareness Month

 Promoting understanding and support for individuals with unique abilities, fostering empathy and inclusion for diverse communities.

-Developmental Disability Awareness Month seeks to make it a reality that children and adults of all types are succeeding in their education and in life!
+Developmental Disability Awareness Month seeks to make it a reality that children and adults of all types are succeeding in their education as well as in the rest of life!

 How to Observe Developmental Disability Awareness Month

 Every person deserves to have their needs met and live a fulfilled life!
-Developmental Disability Awareness Month provides opportunities to get involved and connected, starting with some of these ideas:
+Developmental Disability Awareness Month provides opportunities to get involved and connected with making sure this happens and advocating for it, starting with some of these ideas:

 Show Support with the Color Orange